arXiv/arxiv-docs/help/moderation/index.md

 It is possible to appeal the classification of an announced article or the decision to decline a submission.
 In some cases, we may require that a paper be accepted for publication in a conventional journal before an appeal is considered.
 Note that some works that have been published or accepted by a journal may still be declined at arXiv’s discretion.

 If you disagree with a moderation decision, you may appeal.
 Please be sure to carefully [read through the appeals process](appeals) to ensure your request is fully considered.
+Please note that decisions upon appeal are [final](appeals#final), and that no feedback will be provided with the decision.

 <span id="who-are-the-moderators"></span>